Skip to main content

 - This book was written using Git version 2, but most commands should work in older versions as well.

-In a grouped task generative search, Weaviate:
+In a grouped task RAG query, Weaviate:

 • Retrieves the three most similar passages to the meaning of history of git.